-- For manufacturing facilities, monthly usage was estimated based on data from the previous month's production and usage (e.g., kWh/units produced). - For non-manufacturing facilities, monthly usage was estimated by using an average of the past 3 months of actual data. - Emission factors Location-based: - U.S.: U.S. EPA Emissions & Generated Resource Integrated Database (eGRID) 2021. - Canada: Government of Canada's National Inventory Report 1990-2019: Greenhouse Gas Sources and Sinks in Canada (last updated 2021).
-Annex 13: Emission Factors, Table A13-1 - A13-13. - UK: Department of the Environment, Fisheries and Rural Affairs (DEFRA) 2021.
-UK Government GHG Conversion Factors for Company Reporting, revised Jan 2022. - All other countries: IEA Emissions Factors 2021.
-CO2 emission factors from electricity only generation (CHP electricity included) by country (in CO2 per kWh,1990 to 2019), and CH4 and N2O emission factors from electricity generation by country (in CO2 per kWh, 1990 to 2019). - o Emission factors Market-based: - Ball used two contractual instruments for renewable electricity procurement: 1) Virtual power purchase agreements (VPPAs), and 2) Renewable Energy Certificates (RECs) or Guarantees of Origin (GOs).
-In North America, the RECs from North American VPPAs were applied to Ball Beverage can manufacturing facilities with the largest location-based emission factors, in descending order.
-In Europe, GOs were applied to Ball Beverage can manufacturing facilities not already covered by the European VPPAs. - RECs and GOs applicable to the 2021 reporting year have been contracted and will be retired before May 31, 2022. - Emission factors hierarchy used to determine site-specific emission factors is as follows (from highest priority and precision to lowest): - Electricity contract VPPA: Considered 0 gCO2e/MWh per VPPA contracts. - Electricity contract RECs and/or GOs: Considered 0 gCO2e/MWh per REC and/or GO contracts. - Utility-specific market-based emission factors for the most recent reporting year were provided by the utility provider.
-Ball surveys the utility providers supplying electricity to its facilities each year to request the utility-specific emission factors. - Other grid-average emission factors (same as location-based).
+- Electricity: - Calculated based on monthly usage data collected from third-party invoices.
+If monthly usage data was not available, usage was estimated based on the type of facility: - For manufacturing facilities, monthly usage was estimated based on data from the previous month's production and usage (e.g., kWh/units produced) as recorded in Ball's operating systems. - For hangar and warehouse facilities, monthly usage was estimated (i) using an average of the past 3 months of actual data, or for warehouse facilities (ii) by multiplying actual electricity per gross floor area derived from Ball's North American warehouse network by the gross floor area of the warehouse. - For office and research and development facilities, usage was estimated by multiplying the actual electricity per headcount derived from Ball's headquarters by the headcount for the facility obtained from Ball's human resource data collection software. - Emission factors Location-based: - U.S.: U.S. EPA Emissions & Generated Resource Integrated Database (eGRID) 2021. - Canada: Government of Canada's National Inventory Report 1990-2020: Greenhouse Gas Sources and Sinks in Canada (last updated 2022).
+Annex 13: Emission Factors, Table A13-1 -A13-13. - UK: Department for Business, Energy & Industrial Strategy (BEIS) 2022.
+UK Government GHG Conversion Factors for Company Reporting, last updated September 2022. - All other countries: International Energy Agency (IEA) Emissions Factors 2022.
+CO2 emission factors from electricity only generation (CHP electricity included) by country (in CO2 per kWh, 1990 to 2020), and CH4 and N2O emission factors from electricity generation by country (in CO2 per kWh, 1990 to 2020). - Emission factors Market-based: - Ball has two contractual instruments for renewable electricity procurement: 1) Virtual power purchase agreements (VPPAs), and 2) Renewable Energy Certificates (RECs) or Guarantees of Origin (GOs).
+In North America, the RECs from North American VPPAs were first applied to Ball Beverage cup and can manufacturing facilities with the largest market-based emission factors, in descending order.
+In Europe, GOs from European VPPAs were first applied to Ball Beverage can manufacturing facilities with the largest market-based emission factors.
+In South America, the RECs were applied to Ball's Chile manufacturing facility.
+Any remaining electricity not associated with a VPPA or REC was converted to emissions using the emission factor hierarchy described below.

+- RECs and GOs applicable to the 2022 reporting year have been contracted and will be retired before May 31, 2023. - After application of the RECs and GOs, the emission factors hierarchy used to determine sitespecific emission factors was as follows (from highest priority and precision to lowest): - Utility-specific market-based emission factors for the most recent reporting year were provided by the utility provider.
+Ball surveys the utility providers supplying electricity to its facilities each year to request the utility-specific emission factors. - Other grid-average emission factors (same as location-based). - Steam: